 Payments received for interim milestones achieved are deferred and recorded as revenue ratably over the next period of continued development.
 Management makes its best estimate of the period of time until the next milestone is reached.
 This estimate affects the recognition of revenue for completion of the previous milestone.
 The original estimate is periodically evaluated to determine if circumstances have caused the estimate to change and if so, amortization of revenue is adjusted prospectively.
 Final milestone payments are recorded and recognized upon achieving the respective milestone, provided that collection is reasonably assured.

-Product sales are derived primarily from cost-plus manufacturing and supply agreements with customers in our industry, and are recognized in accordance with the terms of the related contract.
-Product revenues from Exubera are recognized at the earlier of acceptance of the goods by Pfizer or sixty days from shipment.
-The allowance for sales returns was \$0.1 and nil as of March 31, 2006 and December 31, 2005, respectively.
+Product revenues from our Advanced PEGylation Technology are primarily derived from cost-plus manufacturing and supply agreements with customers in our industry, and are recognized in accordance with the terms of the related contract.